swiftlang/swift-evolution/proposals/NNNN-existential-any.md

 This sugar eliminates a lot of noise in cases where a type parameter is only referred to once in a generic signature, and it enforces a natural model of abstraction, where programmers only need to name an entity when they need to refer to it multiple times.

+## Revisions

+### Changes from the pitch discussion

+* Spell the existential metatype as `any P.Type`, and the protocol metatype as `(any P).Type`.
+* Preserve `any` through type aliases.
+* Allow `any` on `Any` and `AnyObject`.

 ## Acknowledgments

 Thank you to Joe Groff, who originally suggested this direction and syntax in [Improving the UI of generics](https://forums.swift.org/t/improving-the-ui-of-generics/22814), and to those who advocated for this change in the recent discussion about [easing the learning curve for generics](https://forums.swift.org/t/discussion-easing-the-learning-curve-for-introducing-generic-parameters/52891).
+Thank you to John McCall and Slava Pestov, who helped me figure out the implementation model.